 More information about the OnRamps program can be found at https://onramps.utexas.edu/.

-Arlington ISD is proud to have two collegiate high schools, Arlington Collegiate High School and Arlington College and Career High School, to serve students seeking academic challenge.
-Students from these schools have the opportunity to graduate with not only a high school diploma but also an Associates Degree!
+Arlington ISD is proud to have six Early College High School opportunities to serve students seeking academic challenge.
+There are two collegiate high schools, Arlington Collegiate High School and Arlington College and Career High School.
+There are also four Pathways in Technology, Early College High Schools at Bowie High School, Lamar High School, Sam Houston High School, and Seguin High School.
+Each P-TECH campus focuses on a different industry.
+Students from all of these schools have the opportunity to graduate both college and career ready with not only a high school diploma, industry certifications, and an Associates Degree.

 You can find out more about these campuses by visiting their respective websites: